-- (1) Surveyors may need copies of previous surveys to assist with conducting a vessel survey. - (2) The surveyor or the owner of the vessel may lodge an Information Release Authorisation Form with the National Regulator or the marine safety agency

-Clarification in (3) of owners responsibility and survey requirements for changes that do not trigger a schedule 1 change.) where the vessel's most recent survey records are maintained in order to obtain the survey records for the vessel.
+- (1) Surveyors may need copies of previous surveys to assist with conducting a vessel survey. - (2) The surveyor or the owner of the vessel may lodge an Information Release Authorisation Form with the National Regulator or the marine safety agency where the vessel's most recent survey records are maintained in order to obtain the survey records for the vessel.
 The form must be signed by the owner.